grafana/grafana/docs/sources/explore/trace-integration.md

 - [New Relic](https://grafana.com/grafana/plugins/grafana-newrelic-datasource)
 - [Infinity](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource)

-For information on how to configure queries for the data sources listed above, refer to the documentation for specific data source.
+For information on how to configure queries for these data sources, refer to the documentation for each individual data source.

 ## Query editor

 You can query and search tracing data using a data source's query editor.

-Each data source can have it's own query editor.
-The query editor for the Tempo data source is slightly different than the query editor for the Jaeger data source.
+Note that data sources in Grafana have unique query editors.

 For information on querying each data source, refer to their documentation: